mpadge/hotspotr/doc/ives-brown.md

 <a name="5-brown-spatial"></a>5.
 A Spatial Version of Brown et al (1995)
 ========================================================================

 There is no 'model' to speak of in *Brown et al* (1995), rather they merely examine the rank-scale properties of normal distributions.
-Spatial relationships may nevertheless modify such generic normal distributions, as now demonstrated.
+Spatial relationships may nevertheless modify such generic normal distributions, requiring the use of simulation models rather than simple transformation of the cumulative density distributions of truncated normal distributions.
+The fastest simulations are contained in the `Rcpp` function currently names `neutral_hotspots_ntests2`.

-First define a function to generate spatial autocorrelation on a grid, this time including autocorrelation statistics as well.
-An additional option controls whether values should be log-scaled or not.

 <a name="5.1-neighbours"></a>5.1 Constructing Lists of Neighbours
 =================================================================